Save The Bay 60th Anniversary

 - Educate students through in-person programs along the shoreline, and virtual platforms

-Sixty years of Saving San Francisco Bay
+Sixty Years of Protecting and Restoring San Francisco Bay

 In honor of Save The Bay’s 60th anniversary, Shaping the Bay’s Climate Future showcased our region’s progress and highlighted how we can address future challenges.
 Over 600 people registered for our virtual panel event, which brought together local climate leaders to discuss:

-- Issues affecting the Bay’s shorelines where sea level rise threatens communities and wetland restoration offers natural solutions to protect wildlife, neighborhoods, and crucial infrastructure
+- Issues affecting the Bay’s shorelines where sea level rise threatens communities and wetland restoration offers natural solutions to protect wildlife, neighborhoods, and crucial infrastructure.

 - Opportunities to ensure the region’s growth benefits the Bay, promotes diverse and equitable communities, and is sustainable in the face of climate change.